 Art runs through the veins of the city, with major exhibits throughout the year at venues such as the Museum of Fine Arts Houston.
 Explore the city in July when ArtHouston takes over the city with a sprawling art walk, featuring exhibits in more than 30 galleries.
 For history buffs, spend the day exploring the tree-lined Museum District.
 Or to view the city’s oldest buildings and architecture, make a bee-line for Buffalo Bayou, a 52-mile slow-moving waterway that was the site of Houston’s founding in 1836.

 Where to Eat

 If you enjoy a good BBQ – and who doesn’t – head straight to Gatlin’s for delicious ribs and pulled pork.
-For more meat dine at Brenner’s, who specialize in steakhouse classics and succulent rib-eyes.
+For more meat dine at Brenner’s, who specialise in steakhouse classics and succulent rib-eyes.

-- Cocktails in Montrose neighborhood.
+- Cocktails in Montrose neighbourhood.